Year 5 reading list for children aged 9-10

 The Demon Headmaster by Gillian Cross

 Dinah Glass discovers that her new school Headmaster is very strange.
-It’s almost as if he’s controlling what all the pupils say and think.
+It’s almost as if he’s controlling what all the children say and think.
 Something is very wrong, and Dinah wants to know what it is.
 A fast-paced school-based dystopia for nine-year-olds, this is a thought-provoking read that will linger in the imagination.

 Realistic fiction